JJoosh/JJoosh/README.md

 # 💫 About Me:
 > [!IMPORTANT]
-> Passionate about technology and programming, currently a student of computer systems engineering and with notable knowledge of cybersecurity with a focus on Red Teaming.
-Eager to learn, excel, and contribute to transformative projects.
-20 years old, originally from Mexico, ready to leave my mark in the world of technology.
+> Passionate about cybersecurity and ethical hacking, with a focus on Red Teaming.
+Currently a computer systems engineering student, always eager to learn, excel, and contribute to transformative projects.
+Originally from Mexico, I am ready to make my mark in the world of technology.
 Join me on this journey of innovation and exploration.

 # 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=LinkedIn&logoColor=white)](https://www.linkedin.com/in/joshaviles)